 - Download the map area, along with the map content, onto the user's device.

-- Display the offline map and present a UI to allow the user to work with and edit the data.
+- Display the offline map and allow the user to edit the data, if required.

 On-demand offline workflow

-The on-demand offline workflow allows your users to define the exact area of a map they wish to take offline.
-For example, if a gas leak is identified at an address an emergency crew member can generate a map showing the address and surrounding road network along with the gas network, including pipes, gauges, and so on.
+The on-demand offline workflow allows your user to define the exact area of a map they wish to take offline.
+For example, if a gas leak is identified at an address an emergency crew member can generate a map showing the address and surrounding road network along with the gas network, pipes, gauges, and so on.
 They download the map and head out into the field to resolve the problem and collect relevant information.

 To download this offline map to the user's device your app needs to:

-- Present a UI to allow the user to specify an area of interest.
+- Present a UI to allow the user to define an area of interest.

-- Generate the map content using that area of interest.
+- Generate the map content for that area of interest.

 - Download the map content to the user's device.
-Tiled basemaps must be in the form of tile packages (.tpk or .vtpk).

-- Display the offline map and present a UI to allow the user to work with and edit the data, if necessary.
+- Display the offline map and allow the user to edit the data, if required.

 Take individual layers offline

-Data and licensing
+Enabling data and licensing

-For operational data, you can use a sync-enabled feature service from ArcGIS Online or ArcGIS Enterprise to create a mobile geodatabase for offline use.
+To allow people to take a hosted feature layer offline and work with it while disconnected from the network you must enable synchronization on the hosted feature layer.
 Through the synchronization process, you can control whether a user can upload their edits, download others' edits, or both.
-This allows the app to maintain an up-to-date view of the data.
+Synchronization allows the app to maintain up-to-date data in the offline map.
 When more than one user is editing the same feature and the edits conflict, the last edit synchronized to the service overrides the others.

-For details on using hosted feature layers, see manage hosted feature layers in the ArcGIS Online help.
-For details on using ArcGIS Server feature services, see preparing data for offline use and Tutorial: Setting up feature service data for offline use in the ArcGIS Server documentation.
+For details on using hosted feature layers, see Manage hosted feature layers in the ArcGIS Online help.
+For details on using ArcGIS Server feature services, see Prepare data for offline use and Tutorial: Configure feature service data for offline use in the ArcGIS Server documentation.

 Note:If you need to provide offline routing or geocoding in the app, create the locator and network datasets using the Desktop pattern.

-For basemap data, ArcGIS tiled map services and ArcGIS Online basemaps can be downloaded to a user's device in the form of tile packages (.tpk or .vtpk files).
+For basemap data, ArcGIS tiled map services, ArcGIS image services, and ArcGIS Online basemaps can be downloaded to a user's device in the form of tile packages (.tpk or .vtpk files).
 This can be from your own ArcGIS Server or a hosted tile layer.
 For details on enabling export of tiled map services, see Allow clients to export cache tiles in the ArcGIS Server documentation.

-Esri offers a set of basemaps that supports offline use.
-These services require an ArcGIS Online organizational subscription or an ArcGIS Developer account.
-These services do not consume credits.
-For licensing details for using basemaps offline, see Use tile packages from ArcGIS Online basemaps.
+ESRI provides a set of tiled basemaps and a set of vector tiled basemaps that can both be exported as tiled packages for offline use.
+These services require an ArcGIS Online organizational subscription or an ArcGIS Developer account and do not consume credits.
+The licensing details for using these basemaps offline are described in Use tile packages from ArcGIS Online basemaps.